ev3dev/ev3dev/docs/getting-started-ev3.rst

 Communication Requirements
 ==========================

-You will need *one* of the following to establish commination to the EV3:
+You will need *one* of the following to establish communication to the EV3:

 * The USB cable that comes with the EV3
 * A Bluetooth capable computer